Category:

 Very likely, yes.
 So far, Uptrip allows flights from the last six months to be scanned retroactively.
 There’s little reason to think this practice won’t continue with ITA.

 However, one shouldn’t expect Miles & More or Uptrip to honor older ITA flights beyond six months as a courtesy.
-In this case, the “fair use” principle will likely apply – even if the integration has been delayed.

 An official release date is still missing, but the direction is clear: ITA Airways will become part of Uptrip.
 The new destinations and aircraft cards will expand the portfolio for collectors.
 Of course, we also expect new collections aimed at attracting the new Italian audience.